The Protect Young Eyes team is confused.

 The grace period for parental ignorance is over.
 It’s time to stop the madness.
 It’s time to parent differently.
 It’s time to say “no” more often.
 Your kid won’t die or become a social outcast without a smartphone.
 It’s time to get together with other parents and collectively decide that kids don’t need a screen to survive (we love the Wait Until 8th Movement).
 It’s time to call out Snapchat and Instagram for what they really are.

 - Snapchat was never intended for kids – let’s not forget Snapchat’s roots.
 It was created as a college sexting platform.
 It now boasts features that admittedly prey on vulnerable teenage anxiety tendencies (the Snapstreak) and a Discover section rife with sex, explicit words, and edgy cultural trends, with no ability to turn it off.
 This is an app for kids who are at least 15 years old.
-I took screenshots of miscellaneous articles from Sunday, February 11, 2018, and this is what we found:
+I took screenshots of miscellaneous articles from a Sunday, which could be any given day, and this is what we found:

 Related post: Instagram has a Porn Problem (Instaporn)